 All applicant rejections will be made in writing, and will include specific reason(s) for the rejection.
+The landlord will make a good faith effort to provide the notice within twenty (20) days of the decision to deny the application.

-The rejected applicant has the right to respond, in writing, within 14 days, to request a meeting to dispute the rejection.
+The rejected applicant has the right to respond, in writing, within 14 days of the letter's postmark date, to request a meeting to dispute the rejection.
 Persons with disabilities have the right to request reasonable accommodations to participate in the grievance process.
 This meeting must be conducted by a member of the owner's staff who was not involved in the initial decision to deny admission or assistance.
-Management will provide a written determination to the applicant within 5 (five) days of the meeting
+Mitigating factors will be considered on a case-by-case basis.
+Management will provide a written determination to the applicant within 5 (five) days of the meeting.

-8. Applicants who Require Reasonable Accommodations, Including Live-In Aides
+9. Applicants who Require Reasonable Accommodations, Including Live-In Aides